filippopassante/AutoResettable/README.md

 Macros can't see each other's expansions, so, if a different macro declares a variable, `@AutoResettable` will ignore it.

-`autoReset()` may space closures, IIFEs and shorthand array initializations weird, but still correctly resets them.
+Closures, IIFEs and shorthand array initializations may be indented weirdly in `autoReset()`, but they are still correctly reset.

 Example usage:
 ```